IUCN-UK/iucnredlist/README.md

 The [IUCN Red List API](https://api.iucnredlist.org) has been developed to inform and drive biodiversity conservation and policy change -— critical steps in protecting essential natural resources.
-It provides programmatic access to data including; population size, habitat and ecology, trade, threats, and conservation actions to support informed conservation decisions.
+It provides programmatic access to data including (but limited to); population size, habitat and ecology, trade and threats to help support informed conservation decisions.

 The iucnredlist R package aims to serve as a client library for the Red